 More often than I care to admit, the prospect of removing myself from greater civilisation is quite an appealing fantasy.
-Usually around Tuesday afternoon commute home.
+Usually around the Tuesday afternoon commute home.
 It does appear, however, that I may not be alone on this front.
 Given that design companies like SysHaus are now offering “plug&play” off-the-grid cabins such as LilliHaus.

 Assembled on location in under two days, LilliHaus cabins come fully-furnished and fully-equipped for your next self-sustained and eco-friendly escape.
 Hence the term “plug&play”.

 How does it work?

 - Contrary to the headline/images, LilliHaus cabins can be placed on both water and land – the only difference is aquatic cabins are mounted on a floating catamaran, which can be moored to a buoy or sailed at speeds of up to 4 knot

 - Solar panels stored energy for later use in a battery system (12-110 volts output)